Typemaps

 base

 The base type of type-name.
 This is used to generalize operations for several types.
-The base types that Shroud uses are string, vector, or shadow.
+The base types that Shroud uses are bool, integer, real, complex, string, vector, struct or shadow.

 cpp_if